 Pokèmon Unite, on the other hand, provides the ability to upgrade Pokémon before entering battle, creating a substantial difference between those who have access to greater resources than those who have not upgraded their Pokémon yet.

-Let's imagine a fight between two pokémon of the same type.
-With the same general characteristics, even changing only one parameter in one of the two pokémon will significantly shift the comparison in favor of one of the two participants.
+Let's imagine a fight between two Pokémon of the same type.
+With the same general characteristics, even changing only one parameter in one of the two pokémon will significantly shift the comparison in favour of one of the two participants.

-Even if the game takes place in 5 vs 5, the presence of a single enhanced character makes all the plays of the other players less effective, not only of the opponents but also those of the same team, as they will compete for the achievement of their own quests or simply to be the MVP of the match.
-For one person who has gained an advantage there are 9 people who have seen their gameplay deteriorate.
-Not really a fair play choice.
+Even if the game takes place in 5 vs 5, the presence of a single enhanced character makes all the plays of the other players less effective, not only of the opponents but also those of the same team, as they will compete for the achievement of their quests or simply to be the MVP of the match.
+For one person who has gained an advantage, 9 people have seen their gameplay deteriorate.
+Not a fair play choice.

 As already mentioned, it will be possible to make the Pokémon that will be deployed in battle wear up to a maximum of three Items.